Wealthify doesn't support your browser

 This will depend entirely on you, your personal finances, and how you’re planning to save.
 Adding to your child’s ISA little and often can have a significant impact, even if it doesn’t feel like much.

-If you’ve decided that you want to teach your little one about the potential of investing, using the time between now and when they turn 18 to improve your chances of delivering long-term gains, then opening a Junior Investment ISA couldn’t be easier.
+If you’ve decided that you want to teach your little one about the potential of investing, then opening a Junior Investment ISA couldn’t be easier.

-One benefit to investing, is that you can choose to use your child’s money to help drive a positive change in the world through an Ethical Junior ISA.
-Choosing this option ensures that all of your child’s investments go into companies and organisation who are committed to delivering a positive impact on the world – effectively giving you the opportunity to build a better world for their future.
+One benefit to investing is that you can choose to use your child’s money to help drive a positive change in the world through an Ethical Junior ISA.
+Choosing this option ensures that all of your child’s investments go into companies and organisations that are committed to delivering a positive impact on the world — effectively giving you the opportunity to build a better world for their future.

 Your tax treatment will depend on your individual circumstances and it may be subject to change in the future.